-Welcome to Rowan at Home, our new series to give you a glimpse into Rowan University, our campus culture, and the lives of our students, while we’re practicing social distancing to protect society from the spread of COVID-19.
+Welcome to our series to give you a glimpse into Rowan University, our campus culture, and the lives of our students, while we’re practicing social distancing to protect society from the spread of COVID-19.
 Today’s story is from Nicole Cier, a senior isolating in her house in Middlesex County, NJ.
 Nicole is a writing arts major who normally lives in Rowan Boulevard Apartments during the school year.
 Find Nicole’s photos for Rowan Blog here.

 As college students, we are experiencing what most people reflect on as some of the best years of their lives.
 We have unlimited opportunities, live close to our friends, and find unique ways to have fun.
 The memories we make during these four (or so) years of our lives can last a lifetime — but why not take photos, just in case we forget?
 Whether you want to post these photos on social media, store them in an album, or hang them on your dorm room wall, here are some tips to up your photography game.